Rui-Pedro-Pires/Minitalk/README.md

    The server will print the received message.

 ## Bonus Features
-If the mandatory part works perfectly, I implemented the following bonuses:
+I also implemented the following bonuses:
 - The server acknowledges each message by sending a signal back to the client.
 - Unicode character support for more complex messages.